stackhpc/os-networks/README.md

    - `allocation_pool_start`: Start of the neutron subnet's IP allocation pool.
    - `allocation_pool_end`: End of the neutron subnet's IP allocation pool.
+   - `host_routes`: A list of classless static routes to supply to hosts connected to this subnet.
+A list of dicts of `destination` (destination network in CIDR encoding) and `nexthop` (router IP on this subnet) must be supplied.

 `os_networks_routers` is a list of routers to create.
 Each item should be a dict containing the following items: